 The Biggest Management Consulting Trends in 2020

-The UK market will face competition coming from Austria, Switzerland, and Germany, as management consulting in these countries grew at a rate of 13% and reached €8.7 billion.
+Austria, Switzerland, and Germany will prove to be stiff competition for the UK market.
+This is because management consulting in these countries grew at a rate of 13% and reached €8.7 billion.
 It is anticipated that the growth will continue and even overtake the UK consulting sector.
-In these countries, specialized niche consulting firms have blossomed to serve local clients, and independent consultants are being called upon more to service SMEs in various industries.
+Specialized niche consulting firms have blossomed to serve local clients in these three countries.
+Furthermore, independent consultants are being called upon more to service SMEs in various industries.

-The Fragmentation of the Consulting Industry
+The fragmentation of the consulting industry.

 Many firms of large and small sizes are beginning to find it more efficient to have outside resources partake on consulting projects.
 The most prevalent reason why is due to the specialties of outside resources, and the cost-benefit analysis of outsourcing the project when possible.
 Firms are forming strategic alliances and partnerships nationwide and even cross border, to more effectively service clients and their needs.

 Businesses are having to change their operating models and methods to cut costs, implement the latest technologies, and digitizing almost all operations.
 Consulting firms will face issues with digital technologies and evolving business models to ensure efficiencies in 2020.
 Therefore, the digital strategies that businesses need to adapt are both back-end and consumer facing.

 Until recently, the consulting industry had been slow in adopting new technologies and hiring processes.
 With the playing field being more even today between large and small consulting firms for access to information, even the conglomerates are changing their traditional operations.
 We believe the most important of emerging trends will be the adoption and use of automation and big data to operate at the same efficiency and speed as clients.
 If this evolution is successful, consulting firms are likely to experience far greater growth rates, and SMEs will be able to compete for business against conglomerates.